giordanorogers/filter_heads/README.md

 >>> " Grape"
 ```

-Below we show 5 examples for one filter head L35, H19 from Llama-3.3-70B-Instruct model.
-Interestingly, we sometimes see the letter the filtered item starts with in the top tokens promoted by the head.
-But this observation is not consistent across all examples for this head, also not all filter heads show this behavior.
+Below we show 5 examples for one filter head L35, H19 from Llama-3.3-70B-Instruct.
+Interestingly, we sometimes see the letter the filtered item starts with in the top tokens promoted by this filter head.
+But this observation is not consistent across all examples for this head.
+Also not all filter heads show this behavior.
 So it is unclear for us if this is a meaningful pattern.

 ```
 Format: (Expected Filtered Item, First token) -> Top Tokens in LogitLens